 Selection of students for the Bachelor of Science in Nursing (BSN) program is based on a number of criteria, including but not limited to, cumulative grade point average, prerequisite course grade point average, references, resumes, interviews, and an essay (written at the time of the interview).
 The BSN program is highly competitive and the number of spaces in the BSN program is limited.
 Students not admitted, or those students who do not accept an admission slot must reapply.
 There is no ongoing waiting list.

 The BSN program is designed to ensure success based on the level of a student’s preparation at the time of application.
-There are three avenues for admission into the BSN program: Direct Admission, Pathway to Nursing (Pre-Nursing) and RN-to-BSN.
+There are two avenues for admission into the BSN program: Pathway to Nursing (Pre-Nursing) and the online-only RN-to-BSN.

-Students in the Pathways to BSN program are admitted to the University’s undergraduate program with a major of “Pre-Nursing.”
+Students in the Pathways to BSN program are admitted to the University’s undergraduate program with a major of Bachelor of Arts in Liberal Studies Nursing Specialization (also known as “Pre-Nursing.”)
 This admission to the University does not constitute admission to the BSN program but, rather, admission to the University with the understanding that students will complete the minimum admissions requirements to be considered for admissions into the BSN program.
 The Pre-Nursing students must complete prerequisites for the nursing major (BSN) to apply for acceptance into the BSN program and be eligible to take BSN courses.
-The BSN courses are full time and completed in three years; the duration for the entire program is four years.
+The BSN courses are full time and completed in two years with continuous enrollment; the duration for the entire program is four years.
 STU students meeting the minimum requirement will be given priority for admission.

 The following are the minimum requirements for all Pre-Nursing students applying to the BSN program: